Kong/docs.konghq.com/app/_hub/kong-inc/mtls-auth/index.md

 ### Create manual mappings between certificate and Consumer object

-Sometimes, you may not want to use automatic Consumer lookup, or you may have certificates that contain a field value not directly associated with **Consumer** objects.
+Sometimes, you might not want to use automatic Consumer lookup, or you have certificates that contain a field value not directly associated with **Consumer** objects.
 In those situations, you may manually assign one or more subject names to the **Consumer** object for identifying the correct Consumer.